Lyonsmasawa/learn-React/readme.txt

         - when reusing components we can use props to pass data from one component to another(parent component to child component)
                 - it makes our components reusable
         - ***we shouldn't edit the data in props***

+        React router
+        we send request to the server once and the server responds to that by sending back the html and our compiled react javascript files so the html page we get back is virtually empty and then react injects dynamically the components, react intercepts request to the server and injects the required component, makes it faster

+        - install react router - npm install react-router-dom
+        - import router - nest component inside router to allow them to have access to the router
+        - router links -  {/* "Links prevents request to server and injects the content we need" */}

+        useEffect cleanup
+        when we place another component while another state is still not done updating it gives an error on the console cause its unnmounted
+        - we can stop fetch from carrying on when a component is unmounted
+                - use an abort controller